XopcT/FunctionalRest/README.md

 # FunctionalRest
-Have you ever been bored when writing long and bulky request in RestSharp?
+Have you ever been bored when writing long and bulky request in HttpClient or RestSharp?
 ```
 var client = new RestClient(endpoint);
 client.UseSerializer(() => new NewtonsoftJsonSerializer());